 In the UK, we spend on average about £44 per person on a wedding present versus the happy couple’s expectation of £30.
 It isn't surprising that under 25’s spend around £20 compared with the over 65’s who are prepared to spend a whopping £100 or more on the happy couple!

 However, it’s good news for wedding guests on a tight budget as almost a quarter of would-be brides and grooms don’t expect a gift or cash at all…just smiles all round on their big day.

 Is it ok to give cash or a cheque as a wedding gift?

-Sometimes it's just easier to gift cash if you're not sure what to buy (and they don't have a wedding gift registry), or you just don’t want to restrict the couple to a certain shop with a gift voucher.
+Sometimes it just easier to gift cash if you don’t have the time to pop out and pick up a present or you just don’t want to restrict the couple to a certain shop with a gift voucher.